Malaysian property prices and the property bubble

 Remember those single storey terrace houses I was talking about earlier?
 Way back in 1971 the developers were selling them for RM12,000 (USD$4,000).
 Five years ago they were going for RM290,000 (USD$97,000).
 I cannot tell you what those property prices are today as I don't have sellers.

 What do you think is happening to property prices in Malaysia and Singapore?
 Have the property prices climbed so high that no one can truly afford to buy them?
 People, the locals are still carrying on with purchases of properties, right?
 Is there a glut of properties on the market?
 I suspect there may be a glut at the very high end of the market but is the high end a property bubble?
 No I don't think so.
 As for the middle income and lower income groups, I still suspect that the market is still vibrant.
-If you have properties that you need to sell or rent out let me know or if you want to rent or purchase a property let me know.
-(I do have some tenants looking for partially furnished or fully furnished apartments and could probably find some more such tenants.)

 This is the scenario I tell many of my clients.
 "My grandfather always complained of property prices rising and how expensive properties were, last century.
 If he had bought that god forsaken cemetery in Jalan Sultan Ismail back then when people were 'paying you' to buy it, I would probably have inherited a 'billion dollars'."
 Just like that horse shaped piece of land in Bukit Bintang.
 Property prices will always rise but do take a long term perspective.
 Remember, in 1970, in Bangsar, the double storey terrace house was priced at about RM10,000 and now they are going for easily RM800,000 - for a terrace house!
 Did you meet anyone who talked about a property bubble in Bangsar?
 It does sound ridiculous - a property bubble in Bangsar or Bukit Tunku for that matter, doesn't it?
 Actually, I have never met anyone who complained that the property prices in Bangsar were too high, let alone exorbitant.